-I'm always excited by additions to Hellboy creator Mike Mignola's body of work.
-And while that wasn't meant as a pun, honestly, this post exists to sing the praises of a delightfully weird fugue he's composed known as The Amazing Screw-On Head.
-It began life several years ago as a one-shot comic book; now, finally, its titular story has been reissued with like material by Dark Horse in a $17.99 hardcover [ISBN 978-1-59582-501-8].
+I’m always excited by additions to Mike Mignola’s body of work.
+And while that honestly wasn’t meant as a pun, this post exists to sing the praises of a delightful fugue composed by the creator of Hellboy known as The Amazing Screw-On Head.
+It began life several years ago as a one-shot comic book; now, its titular story has finally been reissued with like material by Dark Horse in a $17.99 hardcover.

 For a long time, I despaired of ever seeing such a collection or, indeed, much “like material” at all despite the (very) occasional Mignola efforts along similar lines in terms of tone if not detail.